Towards Fair Graph Prompting: A Dual-Prompt Mechanism for Mitigating Attribute and Structural Bias: Methodology

 \subsection{Adaptive Message Calibration}

 Although node features are purified at the outset, bias can still be amplified within GNNs due to structural disparities.
 Such disparities across demographic subgroups propagate through message passing, resulting in biased node representations.
 To address this, we introduce Adaptive Message Calibration (AMC) in ADPrompt.
 Our approach performs soft, fine-grained corrections at the information flow level without altering the graph structure.
-Unlike hard interventions such as edge editing~\citep{loveland2022fairedit,franco2024fair,li2025fairness}, which risk disrupting critical topology, AMC lets each node adaptively regulate how it absorbs neighbor information through learnable structure prompts.
+Hard interventions such as deleting or adding edges \cite{loveland2022fairedit,franco2024fair,li2025fairness} rigidly modify the graph topology by removing existing connections or creating new ones.
+These modifications can alter the original relational patterns such as follower links, user interactions, and information flow in social networks.
+In contrast, AMC keeps the original topology unchanged and lets each node adjust how it receives and integrates information from its neighbors through learnable structure prompts.
+More specifically, each node $v_i \in \mathcal{V}$ aims to learn a customized structure prompt $\mathbf{e}^{(l-1)}_{ij} \in \mathbb{R}^{D_{l-1}}$ that will be transmitted from $v_i$'s neighbor $v_j \in \mathcal{N}(v_i)$ along with edge $(v_i, v_j)$ at the $l$-th layer of the pre-trained GNN model.
+Mathematically, ADPrompt updates the prompted representation of node $v_i$ at the $l$-th layer by reformulating~\eqref{equation:gnn} with structure prompts as